pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ### NL Model Selection
-To perform model selection we just specify an array with the list of all the used models:
+To perform model selection, we just specify an array with the list of all the used models:
 ```julia

 nl_ub_1 =  [2.0001 , 10.00000001, 500.00]